Favio31/sportdharma-landing/README.md

+# SportDharma Ecosystem
-# 🌍 From 120,000 Kilometers on Two Wheels to AI Architecture
+> From 120,000 Kilometers on Two Wheels to AI Architecture

 If someone asked me to describe decades of global cycle touring across 84 countries in a single word, my answer wouldn't hesitate: **Magical**.
 Every single pedal stroke—through malaria in Venezuela, extreme isolation in the Sahara, closed borders, and crushing climbs—built an unshakeable resilience.